dnass/svelte-canvas/README.md

 ### Layer

 `Layer` is a layer to be rendered onto the canvas.
-It takes a two props, `setup` and `render`.
-Both are functions with one argument that receives an object with the properties `context`, `width`, and `height`. `context` is the [2D rendering context](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D) of the parent canvas. `width` and `height` are the canvas's dimensions.
+It takes three props. `setup` and `render` both take functions with one argument that receives an object with the properties `context`, `width`, and `height`. `context` is the [2D rendering context](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D) of the parent canvas. `width` and `height` are the canvas's dimensions.

-`setup` is called once at initialization. `render` is called every time the canvas redraws.
+`setup` is optional and is called once at initialization. `render` is called every time the canvas redraws.

 Declaring your `render` function [reactively](https://svelte.dev/docs#3_$_marks_a_statement_as_reactive) lets `svelte-canvas` re-render anytime the values that the function depends on change.

+The third prop, `priority`, takes a positive integer which determines the layer's render priority.
+Layers with a `priority` will be rendered _after_ other layers, in ascending order of priority, so that they appear on top of the scene.

 ### t